aidenk1/Notebook/_posts/2023-9-5-Week 3 Plan.md

 - Exploring data with newspaper and wiki libraries
 - Finding code on how the library was made
 - Learning about data types

+### JS Output with jquery
+- Analyze:
+- Making your own tables
+- Benefit of a markdown table
+- Styling HtML table
+- Difference between HTML and JS
+- Benefit of a table using JS